-Public registers and registers held as public records
+• Public registers and registers held as public records

-If a council is required to maintain any register and make the information in it available for public inspection, the existing provisions covering access will usually be adequate.
-However, we expect authorities to publicise which public registers they hold, and how the information in them is to be made available to the public.
+Where a council is required to maintain any register and make the information in it available for public inspection, the existing provisions covering access will usually be adequate.
+We would expect however councils to publicise which public registers they hold and how the information in them is to be made public.
 Where registers contain personal information, councils must ensure that they consider the data protection principles.